What is Satisfactory Academic Progress?

 Southeast reviews progress at the end of every semester, including summer (if applicable), to verify that the following three requirements are met.

 - Cumulative GPA.
-Undergraduate students are required to achieve at least a 1.75 cumulative GPA for the first three semesters of attendance and a cumulative 2.0 every semester thereafter.
+Undergraduate students are required to achieve at least a 1.75 cumulative GPA if they have attempted less than 48 credit hours and a cumulative 2.0 GPA by the time the student has attempted 48 hours or more.
 See the full policy for additional requirements regarding transfer students.
 Graduate students are required to maintain at least a 3.0 cumulative GPA each semester.

 - Maximum Timeframe.
 For financial aid purposes, students must complete their degree within 150% of the program length (measured in credit hours).
 For example, a student enrolled in a 120-credit hour degree must be able to complete their program within 180 attempted hours.